IntersectMBO/draft-constitution/2024-12-04/draft-constitution-converted.md

 fork.
 It is not necessary to provide specific guardrails on updating these parameters.

-### 3. GUARDRAILS AND GUIDELINES ON TREASURY WITHDRAWAL ACTIONS
+### 3. Guardrails and Guidelines on Treasury Withdrawal Actions

 **Treasury withdrawal** actions specify the destination and amount of a number of withdrawals from the Cardano treasury.